rctharan19/rctharan19/README.md

 # 👨‍💻 About Me

-Results-driven IT and Data Analytics professional with a B.E. in Electrical & Electronics Engineering (CGPA 8.6/10) and 3+ years of hands-on experience across embedded systems, IoT, AI/GenAI solutions, and industrial automation.
+Results-driven IT and Data Analytics professional with a B.E. in Electrical & Electronics Engineering (CGPA 8.6/10) and 3+ years of hands-on experience across embedded systems, IoT, **AI/ML & GenAI solutions**, and industrial automation.

+- 🐍 Strong hands-on experience in **Python** — from data pipelines and automation scripts to AI/ML model integration
-- 💡 Skilled in building AI-powered analytics pipelines, RAG-based chatbots, semantic search engines, and data-driven dashboards using Power BI and Grafana
+- 💡 Skilled in building **AI/ML**-powered analytics pipelines, RAG-based chatbots, semantic search engines, and data-driven dashboards using Power BI and Grafana
-- ☁️ Experienced in cloud platforms (AWS IoT Core), MQTT-based IoT systems, PLC programming (Siemens S7-1200), and predictive maintenance using ML
+- ☁️ Experienced in cloud platforms (AWS IoT Core), MQTT-based IoT systems, PLC programming (Siemens S7-1200), and predictive maintenance using **ML**
 - 📊 Delivered automation projects cutting operational costs by **40%** and boosting efficiency by **30%**
 - 🌱 Currently exploring GenAI-powered Data Analytics (Forage Virtual Experience Program)
 - 🤝 Open to **AI/ML Engineer, Data Analyst, and IoT/Embedded Systems** opportunities